anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Acknowledgments

 We thank Eliot Lear
-or his contributions as a co-author at an earlier draft stage.
+for his contributions as a co-author at an earlier draft stage.

 We thank Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.